dlinh-n/dlinh-n.github.io/pages/bio.md

 ---
 layout: misc
-title: bio
+title: Bio
 ---

 Dam Linh Nguyen is a doctoral student at the Department of Economics at New York University.
 Linh’s research interests include matching theory and applications, industrial organization, and applied microeconomics.
 Prior to joining NYU, Linh was a Senior Analyst at NERA Economic Consulting, where he specialized in applied industrial organization with a particular focus on antitrust economics.
+He conducted research evaluating the competitive effects of mergers and acquisitions in a wide array of industries, including consumer packaged goods, data storage technology, software, and agrochemicals.
 Linh earned a B.Sc. in Applied Mathematics, magna cum laude, from Columbia University and a B.A. in Economics as a Levy Economics Institute Scholar from Bard College.